microsoft/powerapps-tools/Apps/Security Risk Assessment/readme.md

 # Screens and Summary Cards
 A few new screens are added to the previous version that provide an easy way for administrators and stake holders to understand this better.

-## Security Risk asessment grid
+## Security Risk assessment grid
 This screen shows the risk assessments in a model driven app grid.
 It gives a quick summary of all assessments with numbers and over all assessment.

  ![image](https://user-images.githubusercontent.com/71347619/209739333-67a1b02c-31e2-417e-9ff2-da58711288ce.png)

-## Security Risk asessment summary
+## Security Risk assessment summary
-A card presentation of the risk asessment sorted in descending order of created on date.
+A card presentation of the risk assessment sorted in descending order of created on date.
 The cards can be filtered by either request number, status reason or assessed risk level.

  ![image](https://user-images.githubusercontent.com/71347619/209747358-beb41ef2-5ae6-4bb8-ad1f-abe82e5dc113.png)